 Shari Ellen Wolf Boraz

-Shari has exhibited her work in juried and invitational exhibitions across the country and abroad.
-She is a member of the Textile Society of America, the League of New Hampshire Craftsmen, and the AVA Gallery and Art Center.
+I’m a member of the Surface Design Association, the League of New Hampshire Craftsmen, and the AVA Gallery and Art Center.

 Born: Chicago, IL